 |DY||Norwegian Air International||1,0%|

-Enforcing passenger flight rights for cancelled flights can be a difficult task.
-This is particularly true in cases with low-cost airlines with poor customer service, as well as non-EU airlines whose staff are unfamiliar with the provisions of the EU Passenger Flight Rights Regulation.
+Enforcing passenger rights for cancelled flights can be a difficult task.
+This is particularly true in cases with low-cost airlines with poor customer service, as well as non-EU airlines whose staff are unfamiliar with the provisions of the EU Passenger Rights Regulation.
 Complicated cases arise where the flight is operated by an EU airline but departing from a non-EU airport.
-The EU Passenger Flight Rights Regulation will still be applicable but information on passenger flight rights is hardly visible and accessible to passengers at non-EU airports.
+The EU Passenger Rights Regulation will still be applicable but information on passenger rights is hardly visible and accessible to passengers at non-EU airports.
 In discussions with operational ground staff it is almost impossible to clarify anything as they are simply unaware of these regulations and do not know how to handle it appropriately.

 Fortunately, compensation claims are not only valid on the day of travel but can be claimed up to 3 years backdated.
 This allows passengers to prioritize their immediate problems such as organizing alternative transportation and leave the admin and worry about the claim submission and flight cancellation compensation letter for when they arrive home.

-Depending on the countries you are traveling to or from, your flight rights can be valid for up to 6 years such is in the UK.
+Depending on the countries you are traveling to or from, your passenger rights can be valid for up to 6 years such is in the UK.
 If you are travelling to or from Germany, your claim is valid for 3 years.

 Anyone seeking compensation from an airline does so in vain if they take on legal action and court proceedings alone.
 Understandably, most passengers find the reward of several hundred Euros not attractive enough when compared to the work load and financial risk of taking the case to court.